stattlab/atomistic-scale-simulations/molecular-models-and-interactions/short-ranged-potentials.md

 Double Yukawa
 $ u(r)=A{\frac {e^{-B r} + e^{-C r}}{r}}$

-For those in Physics, you may have come across this potential in regards to nuclear physics, in fact interactions within the nulceus, a field in which Yukawa was honored with a Nobel Prize.
+For those in Physics, you may have come across this potential in regards to nuclear physics, in fact interactions within the nucleus, a field in which Yukawa was honored with a Nobel Prize.
 Nonetheless, this is a potential with a functional form which has some appealing properties (see Caccamo, for example).

 For Soft-sphere-like interactions, the Yukawa offers advantages over the Soft-sphere potential for analytic investigations of thermodynamics.
 In addition, it can be shown that the Double-Yukawa form adequately reproduces the L-J spatial behavior, however, it offers the ability to perform useful analytic proceedures to study free-energy variationally in some restricted systems (e.g., "Variational Theory of Phase Separation in Binary Liquids," Foiles and Ashcroft, J. Chem.
 Phys.
 75 3594 (1981)).